 - Eat smaller meals throughout the day.
 Avoid overeating as this taxes the digestive system.

 - Practice mindful eating.
 Sit down when eating, chew your food well, and take time to really taste and appreciate it.

 These things are much easier said than done with a newborn.
-My tendency with my first child, was to take care of all baby’s needs and neglect my own until I was starving.
-I would grab something quick out of the fridge that I could eat with one hand, and scarf a bunch quickly, while standing up, and holding/bouncing my baby.
+My tendency with my first child was to take care of all baby’s needs and neglect my own until I was starving.
+I would grab something quick out of the fridge that I could eat with one hand, scarf a bunch quickly while standing up, all while holding/bouncing my baby.

 But I did try to apply all of these concepts.
 And I will say, these items made it easier:

 - 26 oz Yeti Straw Cup

 I ate an Ayurvedic postpartum diet almost exclusively for four weeks.
 I liked everything I ate.
 It was flavorful, warming and nourishing.
 But even though it was tasty, it also felt foreign, like another culture’s comfort food.
 I started thinking of what would feel more “down home” for me that would still be easy to digest and warming and I always just came back to soup.
 I’m a big fan of making my own bone broths and I love sipping the broth with spices, and making soups.
 But we don’t typically utilize many of the spices that aid digestion in American cooking.
 I learned what those were (listed above) and utilized them, and now I want to continue cooking with them as much as possible.